What is the course about?

 By the end of this course you should be able to...

-- have some insight into the world of Rome
+- demonstrate some knowledge on the world of ancient Rome.

 What level is the course and do I need any particular skills?

-This course builds on the knowledge acquired in Latin 1 Module 1.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
-Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.
+You should have completed Latin 1 module 1 at City Lit or have studied Latin for one term.
+As the course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?